-You can make an appointment to see a doctor, nurse practitioner, nurse or healthcare assistant by telephoning the receptionist or by using our automated Telephone booking service (see below).
+You can make an appointment to see a doctor, nurse practitioner, nurse or healthcare assistant by telephoning the surgery.

 Telephone lines are open at 08:00 and close at 18:30 each evening.

 Please note that phone calls may be recorded for training and monitoring purposes.

 To make an appointment in person, please refer to our opening times tab.